RevenueCat/docs/docs/platform-resources/apple-platform-resources/handling-refund-requests.md

 In order for RevenueCat to be notified of refund requests, you must have Apple App Store Server Notifications configured.
 If you do not have this set up yet, follow our setup instructions [here](/platform-resources/server-notifications/apple-server-notifications).

 ## Handling of Refund Request
-To allow RevenueCat to send additional data of your customer's purchases on your behalf, navigate to your RevenueCat app settings page and expand the **"Handling of refund requests"** section.
+To allow RevenueCat to send additional data of your customer's purchases to Apple, navigate to your RevenueCat app settings page and expand the **"Handling of refund requests"** section.

 ![](/images/apple-handling-refunds.png)